Rounak-Das-02/Discord-Bot/README.md

 ##### To do list [Music]
 Add queue system.
-Explore varius ways to reduce lags in streaming music.
+Explore various ways to reduce lags in streaming music.
 The bot has to leave the channel before playing other songs or so.
 (Solving this problem is important - If anyone wants to make a contribution in music bot, please solve this issue before anything else).

-(For now , the bot automatically leaves the channel once it finishes playing an audio.)
+[ P.S.
+For now , the bot automatically leaves the channel once it finishes playing an audio]

 When everybody leaves voice channel , the bot automatically leaves.